prominenceai/deepstream-services-library/docs/api-sink.md

 ```
 The constructor creates a new, uniquely named Inter-Pipe Sink component.
 Construction will fail if the name is currently in use.

+Refer to the [Inpterpipe Services](/docs/overview.md#interpipe-services) overview for more information.

 **Parameters**
 * `name` - [in] unique name for the Interpipe Sink to create.
 * `forward_eos` - [in]  set to true to forward the EOS event to all listeners.
 False to not forward.